Wandalen/wTools/module/core/deterministic_rand/docs/api/001_public_api.md

 **Shared Generator Reference**

 - Lock the shared reference to obtain exclusive access for a series of draws.
-- The reference is cloneable; multiple owners may hold a reference and take turns locking.
+- Multiple independent copies of the reference may be held by different owners; each owner may lock and use the generator in turn.

 **Master Seed**